PowerShell/Community-Blog/Posts/2021/02/ScriptingGuy.0002.GetDateOfYesterday.md

 But if you want a specific result, using **ToString()** and a date format string is possibly better - and fewer lines of code.

 Needless to say, you could do all those file name manipulations operations as a one-liner.
-I will leave that as an exercise for you!
+I leave that as an exercise for you!

 ## Summary